- 2 cups all-purpose flour

 - Additional sliced fresh strawberries, optional

-- In a large bowl, combine the flour, sugar and salt.
+- Whisk flour, sugar and salt.
 Cut in butter until mixture resembles coarse crumbs.
 Combine water and vanilla; stir into crumb mixture just until moistened.
-Cover and refrigerate for 1-2 hours or until firm.
+Refrigerate, covered, until firm, 1-2 hours.

-- In a large bowl, beat the butter, strawberries and milk until combined.
+- For frosting, beat butter, strawberries and milk until combined.
 Gradually add confectioners' sugar; beat until blended.
-Spread over cookies; garnish with additional sliced strawberries if desired.
-Yield: 2 dozen.
+Spread over cookies; if desired, top with additional sliced strawberries.
+Yield: about 1-1/2 dozen.

 "not as real shoirtbread cookie, but good and as previously stated, the strawberries weep if placed on cookies before serving."